 Welcome to Nursery’s blog page.
 We will keep you updated with the fun and exciting things we get up to everyday via our Twitter feed and blog.
 We would really appreciate you commenting on our posts and letting us know what you think.

-Mrs Nichols, Miss Goodwin, Mrs Brisbane and Mrs Blunt
+Mrs Davies, Miss Goodwin, and Miss Hanton

 The children have been making the most of the sunshine with more choosing to stay outdoors.
 This week we have focused on our whittling skills and toasting independently at the fire circle.